 A good spending ratio will help you spend responsibly while enjoying your wealth more.
 For those of you who lack spending discipline, a good spending ratio is a must.

 I have trouble spending money on things I don’t need because I value the freedom money buys.
-After enjoying complete financial freedom for the last four years, I NEVER want to be forced to go back to work for money again.
+After enjoying complete financial freedom since leaving workin 2012, I NEVER want to be forced to go back to work for money again.
 Once you have financial freedom shooting through your veins, you’ll do anything to keep the high going!

 At the same time, I struggle finding a proper balance between my earnings and my spending.
 To earn money is why we wake up at 5am, commute in painful rush hour traffic, tolerate micromanagers, work 80 hours a week, start a business, ignore our spouses, neglect our kids, and do all sorts of other selfish things.
 Thus, if we sacrifice so much, surely we are entitled to spend a portion of our earnings on things we don’t need.

 To overcome spending dysfunction, I’ve come up with a no-brainer ratio to help people spend responsibly.
 Let’s just call it the Financial Samurai Responsible Spending ratio (FS:RS).

 The Financial Samurai Responsible Spending Ratio

 The FS:RS says that in order to spend $1 on something unnecessary, one must FIRST spend $2 on something beneficial.
 This is a good spending ratio that will always protect your finances.

 For example, I want to spend up to $65,000 on my mid-life crisis car.
 My current vehicle is a $20,000 Honda Fit which I’m leasing for only $235/month.
 Because I’m turning 40 in 2017, it’s important I get an impractical car to make sure I continue to feel like a man.